piercefreeman/mountaineer/website/docs/client_actions.md

 Your choice of action type depends on how you want to update _client_ data after your _server_ action has been executed.

 **@sideeffect:** Update the server data that initialized the client view.
 Sideeffects are also passthroughs, by definition, so they can pass back arbitrary data that is outside of the scope of the render() data payload.
+Use a sideeffect whenever the client modifies some data that lives on the server.

 **@passthrough:** Expose an action to the client caller but don't update the server data once the action has been completed.
+Use a passthrough whenever you need to fetch additional data from the server, or the mutation on the server doesn't affect the local frontend state.

 ## Side Effect